Symplectic conjectures for sums of divisor functions and explorations of an orthogonal regime: Introduction

+The constant $a_k^S(\mathcal T)$ can be derived from the recipe of \cite{CFKRS} or, as discussed in the case of $a_k^S(\mathcal S)$, by considering $y$ large respect to $x$, and extracting the diagonal contribution.
+It should be related to the constant $a_k^S(\mathcal S)$ appearing in Conjecture \ref{conj:symp-square}.
+The authors plan to analyze these constants and present their heuristic derivations in forthcoming work.

+A crucial piece of information for writing formula \eqref{eq:conj} has to do with the power of $\log y$.
+This comes from the passage from $I_{d_k,2}^S(n,N)$ to extracting the main coefficient $\gamma_{d_k,2}^S$ of the highest power of $N$.
+Thus, this power is exactly the degree of the piecewise polynomial function $\gamma_{d_k,2}^S$, which we prove is at most $2k^2 + k - 2$ and according to Conjecture \ref{conj:deg-gamma-symplectic-equality} exactly $2k^2 + k - 2$.

-In the second half of this paper, we consider quantities related to orthogonal matrix integrals.
-As in \cite{KuperbergLalin}, these quantities concern a model of Gaussian integers in the function field context which was considered by Rudnick and Waxman in \cite{Rudnick-Waxman} and initially developped by Bary-Soroker, Smilansky, and Wolf in \cite{BSSW}.
-More precisely, let
+In \cite{KuperbergLalin}, the authors made use of a model of the Gaussian integers in the function field context which was considered by Rudnick and Waxman in \cite{Rudnick-Waxman} and initially developed by Bary-Soroker, Smilansky, and Wolf in \cite{BSSW}.
+The authors considered the variance of

 where the sum is taken over monic polynomials of fixed degree with certain condition (see \eqref{eq:sector}) that can be interpreted as the function field analogue of having the argument of a complex number lying in certain specific sector of the unit circle.